Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 YOLOX introduces several improvements over previous YOLO versions, including:

 - **Anchor-free design** — Eliminates the need for predefined anchors (reference boxes for bounding box prediction).
-Absence of hand-crafted anchors allows the model to predict bounding boxes directly.
+The absence of hand-crafted anchors allows the model to predict bounding boxes directly.
 This makes the model more flexible and efficient in handling objects of various shapes and sizes.
 - **Multi positives with center sampling** — Enhances positive sample selection by focusing on bounding box centers, improving feature learning and detection accuracy.
 - **Decoupled head**: Separates the tasks of object classification and bounding box regression into two branches, which is a significant departure from the single-head design in the previous YOLO models.
 Decoupled head leads to more accurate predictions and faster model convergence.
 - **SimOTA label assignment** — Assigns positive or negative labels to objects based on their Intersection over Union (IoU) with ground truth boxes, ensuring more accurate and context-aware label assignments.